 This week I shall feature the #1 song on my list of English favourite songs.
 When I was in my teens, a criteria for a song to top my English song list was that not only do I have to love it very much, but it had to appear in my dreams.
 This had the effect of stopping churn at the very top of my list, since I loved lists and thus liked to sit down and redo my top 100 list every now and then just for fun.
 I will upload some of them in the future if I find them, and I suspect I will find a couple iterations of the list somewhere.
 Anyway, I consider the #1 spot somewhat sacred, or at least important and meaningful, and didn’t want to mindlessly let songs cycle through that spot.
 It’s the same on my other favourite song lists — changing the top spot has to be a conscious decision that I’ve thought through for some length of time.

-Due to that, only four or five English songs have ever topped my English list.
+Due to that, only seven or eight English songs have ever topped my English list.
 Lemon Tree, last week, was one of them early on.
-Anyway, the dream criteria is not really a restriction I care about anymore, but I also stopped listening to current hits on the radio a long time ago, so it’s not like I’ve had many new English songs to add to my repertoire for many years, only old songs that have had differnt sentimental value as time goes by and things like that.
+Anyway, the dream criteria is not really a restriction I care about anymore, but I also stopped listening to current hits on the radio a long time ago, so it’s not like I’ve had many new English songs to add to my repertoire for many years, only old songs that have had different sentimental value as time goes by and things like that.
 As such, I’ve never bothered updating the list and crowning a new #1, and thus this song has reigned on top for about 20 years now.
 I should either redo my English list for real sometime, or attempt a unified list that will combine my English, New Age, Japanese, and Computer Game top song lists, together with a select few Chinese songs, into one giant list of doom.
 I’m not sure I can do the latter though, even being a listophile like I am, as that would be such a massive project.

 The other personally interesting thing about this Irish boy band song is that it’s one of a rather comparatively small group of songs, especially those near the upper echelons of my favourite songs list, that I actually have a more Canadian connotation and memory to, than a Singaporean (or non-specific) one.
 That checks out with its release date — it released in 2000, a year after we arrived in Canada — but it’s still rather unique for a song in that grouping to be this high in my rankings.